-Explore Naoshima Japan’s famed "Island of Art," which has become a mecca for contemporary art and architecture fans.
-Naoshima sounds like a single island although is actually comprised of over two dozen islands dispersed in the Seto Inland Sea.
-Once an area of heavy industry, Naoshima proper has being reborn as a massive space of modern art museums with its architectural buildings and sculptures distributed all around its landscapes bringing worldwide renown.
-Throughout the island are scattered outdoor sculpture and installation art by world-renowned artists such as Kusama Yayoi.
+Explore Japan’s famed "Island of Art" a mecca for fans of contemporary art and architecture with museums, spaces and installations spread across the large island on the sublime Seto Inland Sea.
+Once an area of heavy industry, Naoshima proper has being reborn as Japan's premier arts destination.
+Throughout the island are works by world-renowned artists and architects including Monet, David Hockney, Kusama Yayoi, and Tadao Ando.
 Indoors, impressive art collections can be found at several museums including the Benesse House Museum, itself part of a series of striking architectural structures including dual-purpose lodging and museum sites.

-Explore Naoshima's sublime, tranquil landscapes and modern art installations, including the Benesse Art Site, Chichū Art Museum, Lee Ufan Museum, the Art House Project, and Ando Museum world's away from the frenetic urban cities on the mainland.
-A visit to nearby Teshima is also highly recommended.
+Browse the area's highlights below and contact us to plan your custom trip to Naoshima's sublime, tranquil landscapes and modern art installations, including the Benesse Art Site, Chichū Art Museum, Lee Ufan Museum, the Art House Project, and Ando Museum world's away from the frenetic urban cities on the mainland.
+A visit to nearby Teshima is also recommended.

-During the 1980s, Soichiro Fukutake, then the chairman of Benesse Corporation, a large company headquartered in Okayama, had a vision of transforming Naoshima, an island previously known for its industrial operations under the Mitsubishi Group, into an arts center.
-To realize his vision, he enlisted the expertise of renowned architect Tadao Ando.
+As recent as 1985, Naoshima was just another of nondescript island among Japan's approximately 7,000 with only a few thousand inhabitants.
+At that time, Tetsuhiko Fukutake who was then the chairman of large publishing company headquartered in Okayama, had a vision of transforming Naoshima, into an educational and arts center.
+To realize his vision, he worked alongside Chikatsugu Miyake, then incumbent mayor of Naoshima, and enlisted the expertise of renowned architect Tadao Ando.
 Ando went on to design several museums and all the buildings that make up the expansive "Benesse Art Site Naoshima."
 Architect Kazuhiro Ishii designed the town's facilities and schools.

 Located at the southern end of Naoshima perched atop a cliff, the museum provides breathtaking views of the Seto Inland Sea.
 The museum features stunning abstract architecture, characterized by imposing volumes and concrete walls and houses an impressive and diverse collection of artworks, while the surrounding grounds of the main building, including the park and nearby beach, are adorned with numerous sculptures, including colorful installations by Niki de Saint Phalle and Yayoi Kusama's famous yellow pumpkin (Kabocha), which has become the unofficial symbol of Naoshima.